 As the leading regional business organization, the Greater Washington Board of Trade convenes business, civic and government leaders to collaborate and address issues that stretch across the District of Columbia, Suburban Maryland and Northern Virginia.

 Pro-business and bipartisan, the Board of Trade develops positions on issues with the basic premise that sound, reasonable policies will benefit the economy and the community at large.

 As the Board of Trade’s top legislative priority with a focus on Metro, alleviating traffic congestion in Greater Washington is accomplished through a combination of advocacy for greater transportation funding, greater roadway capacity and expansion of transit and transit-oriented development.
 The Board of Trade also seeks better use of the infrastructure we already have through telework, traffic signal synchronization and better communication regarding roadway construction and accidents.

-SMART CITIES: CONNECTED REGION
+SMART REGION MOVEMENT